Wednesday, August 21, 2013

 [Excerpt: As students of the Bible, it is helpful for us to develop our observational skills.
 We have to train ourselves to search out the author’s original meaning and to avoid creating our own “meanings.”
 One simple method we can use to find clues that will help us determine an author’s emphasis in a given passage is to look for things that are repeated– either single words, phrases, or full sentences.
 Today we will look at the following ten passages with repeated words or phrases, and take new joy in those times when God “says it again”.]

-It might be an encouraging exercise to write out our personal salvation history in short verse-lines and then put this refrain between all the lines.
+It might be an encouraging exercise to write out our personal salvation history in short verse lines and then put this refrain between all the lines.
 Read it through and give thanks!

 No comments: